FriendSkullaton/base-theme/README.md

 ## Assets
 All assets used are not mine.
-Tiled background I got from [sadgrl online](https://sadgrl.online/) Rainbow Bright is owned by Hallmark and Mattell.
+Tiled background I got from [sadgrl online](https://sadgrl.online/)

 ## Contact
 find me at [my website](https://skull-aton.com)